MappingIndustries/fullstack-.NET-test/README.md

 Once you have completed the task, please follow these steps:

+1. Fork the original repository.
-1. Email the link to your forked repository to tyler@mappingindustries.com.
+2. Email the link to your forked repository to tyler@mappingindustries.com.
-2. Ensure that your code is properly documented, and include a README.md file with instructions on how to run your code.
+3. Ensure that your code is properly documented, and include a README.md file with instructions on how to run your code.
-3. Create a pull request to the original repository.
+4. Create a pull request to the original repository.

 ## Conclusion
 We hope this task gives you an opportunity to demonstrate your skills as a full-stack developer and showcase your creativity, problem-solving abilities, and best practices in your code.
 We look forward to seeing your completed task and discussing your approach and thought process during the interview.
 Good luck!